Ecwid/ecwid-api-docs/includes/_overview.md

 Embedding application into Control Panel | - | ✓ | ✓ | ✓ |
 Customize storefront via API | - | ✓ | ✓ | ✓ |
 Single Sign On | - | ✓ | ✓ | ✓ |

+### Q: I need to test my application before marketing it.
+How can I get a paid account?
+If you're building an app for Ecwid App Market, we would ve happy to provide you with a paid Ecwid account for free for testing purposes.
+Please [contact us](http://developers.ecwid.com/contact) and we will help you.